Thommil/tge/README.md

 	//
 	// In can be done once per call or several times if you want a progressive rendering
 	//
-	// As data can be shared between Tick and Render loop, a good practice is too handle heavy treatments
+	// As data can be shared between Tick and Render loops, a good practice is too handle heavy treatments
 	// in Tick dedicated data, then copy data to Render dedicated data and send it through the syncChan.
 	//
 	// A good candidate for copy if the reflect.Copy() function: